hbr/Lambda-Calculus/lambda2/basics.md

 false x y := y
 ```

-Note that `true` and `K`  and `false` and `KI` are defined by using the same
+Note that `true` and `K`  and `false` and `KI` are defined by the same lambda
-lambda term.
+term.
 We use different names to express different intentions.
-But again:
+But again: This is
-This is just for us.
-From the viewpoint of the lambda calculus the terms are
+just for us.
+From the viewpoint of the lambda calculus the terms are equivalent.
-equivalent.

 It is not too difficult to define boolean functions.
 Negation can be defined as